litchipi/litchipi.github.io/_posts/infosec/2023-01-24-git-code-audit-viewed-as-rust-programmer.md

 > `u/ssokolow` for correcting some typos and grammar mistakes, and details about
 > unsafe benchmarking and testing \\
 > `@myers` for a correcting a typo \\
+> `@teor2345` for giving a precision on casting, allowing to improve the good practices recommendations on casting.

 [cwe_400]: https://cwe.mitre.org/data/definitions/400.html
 [cwe_125]: https://cwe.mitre.org/data/definitions/125.html